EliAndrewC/l7r/rules/04-schools.md

 **Third Dan:**
-Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: history, law, precepts, tact, and attack.
+Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: history, law, precepts, wound checks, and attack.
 You may not spend more than X of these free raises on a single roll.
 These free raises may also be applied to action dice at any time, lowering a single die by 5 phases.